Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 One of the easiest ways to watch Channel 4 abroad is to do it on your PC or Mac, as it doesn’t involve changing app store countries.

 Get a VPN that works with Channel 4.
-The best right now is NordVPN.
+The best is NordVPN.

 Download and install the VPN.

 Launch the app, sign in, and connect to a UK server.
-If there are servers optimized for British TV, or Channel 4 specifically, select one of these.
+With NordVPN or ExpressVPN, any UK server will work with Channel 4.

 Enable the Kill Switch.
-This prevents your foreign IP address unexpectedly leaking.
+This prevents your real non-UK IP address from being exposed to the content platform.

 Go to www.channel4.com.
 Sign in, or create a free account if necessary.